 When thinking about humidity, it may bring to mind moisture in the air, or an extremely hot, sticky day in the south.
-Which is uncomfortable enough, but when we think about dealing with humidity in an RV it can get even more uncomfortable.
+This is uncomfortable enough, but when we think about dealing with humidity in an RV it can get even more uncomfortable.

-It isn’t so much the humidity that creates the problem, but the resulting condensation that can become a nightmare.
+It isn’t so much the humidity that creates the problem, but the resulting condensation can become a nightmare.
 Changes in temperature can affect the amount of moisture in the air.
 That same change can pull moisture from the air allowing it to become water build-up on the surfaces of colder objects.

 Some of the places moisture can collect include windows, window seals, window panes, metal objects—really anything in the RV that can maintain a colder temperature than the air.